grbot/crypt4gh-tutorial/README.md

 The second part of the tutorial will handle crypt4gh on FUSE mounts.
 This will allow for encryption and reading / manipulating of encrypted files by any tools on the system.

+The last part is how to use the container to also achieve what was performed in the first and second part.

 ## Test samtools on C implementation of crypt4gh

 Get source code